thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ![Interface Elements](http://ui-cloud.com/res/Vladimir%20Kudinov/Futurico/previews/FuturicoUI_2.jpg)

-### Input elements
+### Form controls

-A good interface has consistent usage and appearance of input and control elements.
-Some examples include the HTML5 form elements `<button>`, `<input>`, `<textarea>`, `<select>`, etc.
+A good user interface has consistent usage and appearance of form controls.
+Some examples include the `<button>`, `<input>`, `<textarea>`, and `<select>` tags.

 ### Navigation

-A well designed interface employs common design patterns for navigation that are intuitive or are already familiar to the user.
-Is the main navigation on the top or bottom, left or right?
-Is it centered or aligned?
-Does it change to an icon on mobile?
-Does the appearance change if a user is logged in?
+A well designed user interface employs common design patterns for navigation that are intuitive to the user.
+Navigation can be presented to the user in many forms.
+Here are a few things to consider when design navigation.

+- Is the main navigation on the top or bottom, left or right?
+- Is it centered or aligned?
+- Does it change to an icon on mobile?
+- Does the appearance change if a user is logged in?

 ### Informational Elements

-Elements such as tool tips, notifications, modals, error/alert messages, etc. help display useful information and can reduce frustration and effectively communicate status.
+Elements such as tooltips, popovers, toasts, notifications, modals, and error messages all provide feedback and feedforward to the user.
+Displaying key information at the right time can alleviate frustration and communicate the current state of the product to the user.

 ### Exercise

 What are some other common interface components or patterns?

-## Simple Interface Principles
+## How are layout, color, and typography the foundation of good UI?

 ### Layout

-The layout of a page or application should be intentional and logically arranged.
-Separation of concerns also applies to the visual aspect of an interface and aids in readability.

-Consider the spatial relationships between items to help inform your structural decisions.
-The hierarchy of information and grouping should remain similar and fluid when designing for responsiveness.
+When laying out a page or application, be intentional and arrange UI elements logically.
+Separation of concerns also applies to the visual aspect of an user interface and aids in readability.
+For example, on a news site, the most important story is often placed at the of the top and consumes the most screen real-estate.
+Secondary stories are then often group together and placed off to the side.
+Consider the spatial relationships between UI elements to help inform your users as to what's most important.
+When designing for responsiveness, maintain a similar hierarchy of information and grouping.

 ![Responsive design](https://images.duckduckgo.com/iu/?u=http%3A%2F%2Fquintagroup.com%2Fservices%2Fweb-design%2Fresponsive-website-design.png&f=1)